Rubenrod18/flask_api/README.md

    - Data flows from the Service Layer to the Repository Layer, which communicates with the Database.

 4. **File Storage**:
-   - The Service Layer handles file uploads/downloads via the Storage component.
+   - The Service Layer handles file uploads/downloads via the Storage component or the Provider.

 ---